ameliajochna/advanced-python/README.md

 # Advanced Python

-This repository contains scripts in Python wrote for my Computer Science course "Advanced Python" in University of Wrocław.
+This repository contains scripts in Python implemented for my Computer Science course "Advanced Python" in University of Wrocław.

 ## Drawings made using Turtle: